liataun/p3/peer-review.md

 + Letters and symbols  - are rejected from value field as expected.
 + Invalid page URL - gives basic 404 error.
 + If I skip the Convert and navigate directly to the `showResults` page, the site shows the blue results bar, just empty.
 If I then enter data, it works.
 + If I manually edit the HTML of the page and change the Conversion `select`'s value property from 'tometric' to 'slim', I get a 500 Server Error page when I click the Convert button.
-This could be validated in a way that recovers nicely for the user.
+This could be validated in a way that recovers nicely for the user by using Laravel's ability to specify an exact set of [allowed values](https://laravel.com/docs/5.8/validation#rule-in).
 Similar with the Unit Type `radio` input value from 'temperature' to 'volume'.
-+ checked really low temperatures.
++ Below absolute value temperatures get converted to minimum in result.
 Displaying based on minimum reasonable values makes sense.
-Could also have given a valdation error.
-As a design choice either way works, though it might have been nice for the user to get a message to remind them when they ignore the text on the page.
+Could also have given a valdation error, though might need to use the [Custom Rules](https://laravel.com/docs/5.8/validation#custom-validation-rules) to do so.
+As a design choice either way works, though it would have been nice for the user to get a message to remind them, when they ignore the text on the page like I did.
 + Scientific notation number input appears to work, which was a nice surprise.
 At least for `5.5E+5`.

 ## 3. Code: Routes